-It is the student's responsibility to be familiar with the rules, procedures, and requirements of the MSNE Department, the Office of Graduate and Postdoctoral Studies, and Rice University.
-It is ultimately the responsibility of the student to know and follow all polices and timelines to allow for a timely graduation.
+The student must be familiar with the rules, procedures, and requirements of the MSNE Department, the Office of Graduate and Postdoctoral Studies, and Rice University.
+It is ultimately the responsibility of the student to know and follow all policies and timelines to allow for a timely graduation.
 A student failing to meet department or university requirements is subject to dismissal from the program.